ejreece/ReecePortfolio/FinalProjectPart2.md

 After outlining the flow of the story in Google Slides, I created a more detailed wireframe in Shorthand (Click [here](https://preview.shorthand.com/HK5HW5KesAuuKXF7) to view).
 This is the version I shared with users during the feedback process.
 While I only showed users the Shorthand wireframe, I crosschecked their feedback with my Google Slides wireframe to make sure I was communicating the same core story elements in both versions.

 ## User Research & Interviews
-- **Target Audience:** Californians unfamiliar with the economic and social impacts of poor child care access.
+**Target audience:** Californians unfamiliar with the economic and social impacts of poor child care access.
-- **Approach to identifying representative individuals**: Asking how familiar they are with the child care system, especially state-subsidized child care.
+**Approach to identifying representative individuals**: Asking how familiar they are with the child care system, especially state-subsidized child care.
 I will also ask how familiar they are with the role that child care plays withint the Californian economy.
+**General user descriptions:**
 - General description user 1:
 - General description user 2:
 - General description user 3: